 Step 7.
 Roll out the 1/2 of the chilled crust and place it in a deep-dish pie plate, leaving enough crust as an overhang.
 Brush the bottom crust with egg wash if desired (see the tips section in the post).

 Step 8.
 Layer the apples evenly in the crust instead of just pouring the apples in.
-Having flat layers of apples will help the pie keep it’s shape better and it will help prevent air pockets in the pie.
+Having flat layers of apples will help the pie keep its shape better and it will help prevent air pockets in the pie.
 Taking the time to layer the apples is a bit more tedious and time-consuming but worth the effort.

 Step 9.
 Once the apples are layered, pour any excess liquid from the apple bowl over the apples and scatter the cubed butter on top of the apples.
 Roll out the top crust and carefully place the crust on top of the pie.
 Gently press the crust down on top of the apples so that it’s resting directly on top of them.